zarf-dev/proposals/0032-support-ipv6/README.md

 <!-- Network policies are not considered in the host IP or Host Network setup so if someone wanted to block certain namespaces from the Zarf registry they would no longer be able to.
 TODO: I need to verify this.  -->

 Increased attack vector, if someone were to gain access to the proxy pod in the daemonset, they could break the connection to the registry or return malicious content.
-The socat image that we use should have no shell to help mitigate this.
+To make an attack like this more difficult the image used in the proxy should have no shell.

 <!-- The daemonset pod will not be monitored by a sidecar / istio?
 TODO: figure this out.
 Also does the istio host mode change this? -->

 The baseline [pod security standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) recommends that pods should not set hostPort or HostNetwork.
 Users with controllers that enforce these standards, such as Kyverno, will need to make an exemption.
 Additionally, some distros will disable hostPort and hostNetwork by default and users will need to use admin permissions to allow these features.
-For example, Openshift requires hostPort pods to be run with a privileged service account while Talos requires that the namespace be privileged.
+For example, Openshift requires hostPort pods to be run with a privileged service account while Talos requires that the namespace be privileged for hostPort to be enabled.
 For this feature to be considered stable, the Zarf documentation must include instructions for which settings to change to enable hostPort / hostNetwork on the most common Kubernetes distributions.
-This is related to  ([#3686](https://github.com/zarf-dev/zarf/issues/3686)).
+Zarf currently has no distro specific documentation, but plans to add this, see ([#3686](https://github.com/zarf-dev/zarf/issues/3686)).

 The registry is no longer accessible from outside of the cluster by default.
 Some users may rely on this, and will instead have to setup their own exposed service to connect to the registry.

 The root CA, the server (registry) certificate, and the client (proxy) certificate will all be stored in the cluster in the same format as secrets created with [kubectl create secret tls](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_create/kubectl_create_secret_tls/).
-Both the public and private key for each of these certs and the CA will be in the cluster.
 Users will need ensure there are tight controls on these secrets to avoid them being maliciously updated or leaked.

 Practical risks:
 - Some distros may disallow this